pschachte/wybe/WYBE.md

 - `opaque`
 the type is a machine address, similar to the `void *` type in C.  Wybe treats such values as opaque.
 - *n* `bit signed`
-a signed primitive number type comprising *n* bits, where *n* is any non-negative integer.
+a signed primitive number type comprising *n* bits, where *n* is any positive integer.
 Represents integers between -2<sup>*n*-1</sup> and 2<sup>*n*-1</sup>-1 inclusive.
 - *n* `bit unsigned`
 an unsigned primitive number type comprising *n* bits, where *n* is any non-negative